Wednesday 23 January 2019, at the Scottish Parliament

 It was agreed that public policy is very important: planning policy sets the framework, and accessibility standards outline what developers have to do.
 It was suggested that developers are happy to take guidance on what to build: as long as it is economically viable, they will try to build it.

-The concept of rightsizing was introduced – having the right house in the right place at the right sizing.
+The concept of rightsizing was introduced – having the right house in the right place at the right time.
 The example of Southfield in Edinburgh was cited, where there is medium-density housing with seven types of accommodation.
 Also mentioned were incentives provided in Wales for “last-time buyers”.

 The question of the ideal tenure mix was asked, and it was stated that choice is key.
 There are cultural barriers to be aware of in moving between owner occupier, social renting and private renting.